zenorogue/seuphorica/README.md

 V16: Wizard, Redrawing, and Delayed tiles

+V17: more special spots on the map, repeatedly reused words now reduce multipliers, rebalancing, more setup options

 Plans: better dictionary, translate the game itself to more languages, multi-letters, drag and drop

 Click [this](https://zenorogue.github.io/seuphorica/) to play!